Heather Bresch: Mylan executive

-Bresch has served in several executive roles at Mylan, such as senior vice president of corporate strategic development, Head of North American Operations, chief operating officer, and chief integration officer.
+Bresch has had several executive roles at Mylan, senior vice president of corporate strategic development, head of North American Operations, chief operating officer, and chief integration officer.

 Bresch led the integration of Matrix Laboratories Limited and Merck KGaA's generics and specialty pharmaceutical businesses with Mylan's operations.
 She was chair of the Generic Pharmaceutical Association (GPhA) for two terms.
 Bresch was appointed president of Mylan in 2009 and joined Mylan's board of directors in March 2011.

 Bresch's appointment as chief executive officer (CEO) was announced in 2011, and she officially took the position in January 2012.
 Bresch was the first female CEO of a large pharmaceutical business.
 At the time, she was one of 18 female CEOs of a Fortune 500 company.
 After seeing how few female candidates were available for positions that require a background in science and math, she became more interested in promoting math and science education among young girls.

 Bresch was recognized in Esquires 2011 "Patriots of the Year" list for her work pushing for the Food and Drug Administration Safety and Innovation Act (FDASIA).
 She was named one of Fortune magazine's "50 Most Powerful Women In Business" in 2014.

 Also in 2014, Bresch and Mylan announced a $5.3 billion acquisition of Abbott Laboratories as part of a corporate tax inversion plan to re-organize the company in the Netherlands and move its domicile to a country with lower taxes.
 Bresch said the decision was necessary to "maintain competitiveness against pharmaceutical manufacturers that had already executed similar inversion strategies."
 The company completed the complex tax inversion in February 2015.
 The inversion—which formally resulted in the creation of a new company, Mylan N.V., with 78% of its shares held by former Mylan Inc. shareholders and 22% of its shared held by Abbott Labs shareholders—was expected to immediately drop Mylan's U.S. corporate tax rate to 21% (from 24%) in the first year "and into the high teens over the next three to five years."
 The New York Times said that it was somewhat "disconcerting" for a company that benefits from large government contracts to renounce their citizenship for tax benefits.
 Proxy filings show that from 2007 to 2015, Bresch's compensation rose from $2,453,456 to $18,931,068, a 671% increase in pay.